OW-Rep: Open World Object Detection with Instance Representation Learning: Conclusions

-This paper presents a method to learn object detectors to successfully detect unknown objects and extract semantically rich features in open-world scenarios.
-By distilling the predictions and features of Vision Foundation Models, the proposed method accurately localizes unknown objects and learns the nuanced relationships between instance features.
-We believe that learning such semantically rich and generalizable feature space can expand the applicability of open-world object detectors, as demonstrated by extensive experiments.
-To further improve the real-world applicability of our method, we are investigating online learning techniques to continuously evolve the feature space during inference.
+This paper presents a method to extend open-world object detection by simultaneously detecting objects and extracting semantically rich features under open-world conditions.
+By distilling both predictions and features of Vision Foundation Models, the proposed method accurately localizes unknown objects and captures nuanced relationships between instances through instance embeddings.
+Extensive experiments demonstrate the effectiveness of our approach in learning a semantically rich and generalizable feature space for instance embeddings, expanding the applicability of open-world object detectors.
+To further enhance the real-world applicability, future work will explore online learning techniques to refine the feature space during inference.